steele123/marauder/README.md

 I don't care how you use the library as long as it is useful for you.
 Use it in whatever you want.

+## UPDATE 5/4/2021
+I am still currently developing mem-rs but have been extremely busy as of lately and haven't been able to work as much as I have wanted to on mem-rs and the project is probably not usable in its current state YET but will be very very soon :)

 ## In Development
 I am using mem-rs for my own usage personally and would like to have it shared on github because I couldn't find any memory libraries doing the same things that I wanted from them.
 The APIs may change a lot or they may change not at all just please keep that in mind...